Skip to yearly menu bar Skip to main content

 Abstract:

-Multimodal Federated Learning (MFL) addresses the setup of multiple clients focusing on diversified modality types (e.g. image, video, text, audio) working together to improve their local personal models in a data-privacy manner.
-However, traditional MFL works rely on a restrictive design of compositional neural architectures to ensure information sharing to be achieved via blockwise model aggregation, which limits their applications in the real-world Architecture-personalized MFL (AMFL) scenarios, where there are diversified multimodal fusion strategies across clients and no restriction on local architecture design.
-Yet the challenge in AMFL is how to automatically and efficiently tackle the two heterogeneity patterns (i.e. statistical and architecture heterogeneity) while maximizing the beneficial information sharing among clients.
-To solve this challenge, we propose FedMBridge, which leverages a topology-aware hypernetwork to act as a bridge that automatically balances and digests the two heterogeneity patterns in a communication-efficient manner.
+Multimodal Federated Learning (MFL) addresses the setup of multiple clients with diversified modality types (e.g. image, text, video, and audio) working together to improve their local personal models in a data-privacy manner.
+Prior MFL works rely on restrictive compositional neural architecture designs to ensure inter-client information sharing via blockwise model aggregation, limiting their applicability in the real-world Architecture-personalized MFL (AMFL) scenarios, where clients may have distinguished multimodal interaction strategies and there is no restriction on local architecture design.
+The key challenge in AMFL is how to automatically and efficiently tackle the two heterogeneity patterns--statistical and architecture heterogeneity--while maximizing the beneficial information sharing among clients.
+To solve this challenge, we propose FedMBridge, which leverages a topology-aware hypernetwork to act as a bridge that can automatically balance and digest the two heterogeneity patterns in a communication-efficient manner.
 Our experiments on four AMFL simulations demonstrate the efficiency and effectiveness of our proposed approach.

 Live content is unavailable.
 Log in and register to view live content